British Scotch Eggs

 Scotch eggs are a British classic, and perfect for a snack while out and about.
 A perfect Scotch egg has a crisp golden shell, flavourful sausage and most importantly, a soft-boiled, runny-yolked egg.

-6. Cook in hot oil or in an airfryer for 10 mins or until golden brown.
+Cook in an airfryer for 10 mins or until golden brown.
 Alternatively, shallow fry in a deep pan.

 Serve with a salad, pickled onions or a relish and marvel at that running yolk when you slice the first one open!

 Calories 375, Fat 25.9 grams, Cholesterol 230 milligrams, Sodium 557 milligrams, Carbs 16.5 grams, Protein 18.2 grams